ThierrySans/CSCC09/lectures/5/review/index.md

 - How does third-party authentication like OAuth work?
 - How are sessions useful for authentication?

-- When signin up, how is the username and password sent from the browser to the server?
+- When signing up, how is the username and password sent from the browser to the server?
 - What is the correct way to store user passwords?
 What is stored in the database exactly?
-- When signin in, how is the username and password sent from the browser to the server?
+- When signing in, how is the username and password sent from the browser to the server?
 - How are passwords verified?